AI-Matrix

 Dividing 24 by 2 is 12.
 Meaning multiplying x2*12 is 0*12=0,1*12=12,12*2=24,0*0=0,0*0=0,0*0=0.

-Working backwards like this lets us de-mix any calculation combination in much the same way as we can create such a calculation by mixing per iteration values together.
+Working backwards like this lets us de-mix any calculation combination in much the same way as we can create such a calculation by mixing per iteration values together (per added amounts together).

-In the new example code.
-We multiply by the power of by each d value.
+In the new example code, we multiply by the power of each d value.
 You can change each

 var d1 = 4;